devend711/allgood/README.md

 ### Find errors in module

-Helpful feedback about the problems with an invalid module.
+Helpful feedback string about the problems with an invalid module.

 	problems = allgood.problems;